 Jake landed on a branch up in the tree.
 He wanted to think about what he was going to do.
 He looked around and saw the beautiful view.
 He looked down at the snail then around again.

 “I wonder if the snail is trying to get up here?
-It is most certainly a beautiful view,” said Jake to himself.
+It is most certainly a beautiful view,” Jake said to himself.
 “I can definitely help with that.”

 Jake flapped his wings and took off into the air.
 He flew close to the snail; it was most definitely a girl snail.
-“There is no conceivable way a boy snail would have a pretty shell like that,” said Jake to himself.
+“There is no conceivable way a boy snail would have a pretty shell like that,” Jake said to himself.

 Jake took a couple of hops, because that’s how blackbirds walk.
 He thought about it and almost flew away.
 But he really did want to help.
-He flapped his wings quietly and softly grabbed the purple shell, not a nut, and took off into the air.
+He flapped his wings quietly and softly grabbed the purple, not a nut, shell and took off into the air.

 “Please put me down, Mr. Blackbird,” the snail said.
 And Jake did, right on the branch.
 Then he flew away.